top-poop/top-of-the-poops/README.md

 ## How to use

 You can clone the repo - I use IntelliJ IDEA to make a hot-reloading web page.
-There's no javascript build, it just uses some generated json files, which are committed to the repo.
+The javascript build runs with `make watch` - then make sure to `make prod` before pushing to prod.

+`make watch` uses inotify - this may not work on MacOS.

 ## Contributing